New Zealand Police: Police Dog Section

-Dog Section handlers use specially modified Skoda Superbs or Ford Rangers replacing specially modified Holden Commadore Utes, Holden Equinoxes or Holden Colorado's.
-Dog Section vehicles may be liveried or unmarked, the livery on marked Dog Section vehicles is the same yellow-blue Battenburg markings as other frontline police vehicles but have special markings that state Dog Unit on the sides, back and front.
+Dog Section handlers use specially modified Škoda Superbs or Ford Rangers.
+Dog Section vehicles may be liveried or unmarked, the livery on marked Dog Section vehicles is the same chequered yellow-blue Battenburg markings as other frontline police vehicles but have special markings that state Dog Unit on the sides, back and front.
 Dog Section vehicles are equipped with air-conditioned cages in the rear and remotely operated canopy doors to allow the handler to release their dog if away from the vehicle.

 Vehicle Outfitting

 The New Zealand Police don't outfit their own vehicles, instead they use Wade Group, a New Zealand vehicle outfitting company.
 Wade Group was founded in 1988, but didn't start outfitting police vehicles until 2015.
 During outfitting police vehicles are given a livery, emergency lights and sirens, radio communication, gun safes and speed detection equipment.
 The emergency lights and sirens are controlled by Wade Group's own control panel.
-Since starting to outfit police vehicles in 2015, by 2024 Wade Group had outfitted over 5000 vehicles.
+Since starting to outfit police vehicles in 2015, by 2026 Wade Group had outfitted over 5500 vehicles.

 Electric Vehicles

 BMW i4 electric highway patrol vehicle.

 According to then Commissioner of Police Andrew Coster, "The New Zealand Police is committed to being a sustainable organisation".
 As such police use both fully electric vehicles (EV) and Plug in Hybrid Electric vehicles (PHEV).
-In March 2022 a road trial for PHEVs was launched, Fleet Service Group Manager Brian Yanko says, “It’s expected that the Škoda PHEV (Plug-in Hybrid Electric Vehicle) will be suited to frontline duties in an environment allowing for downtime where it can recharge, a process which takes around seven-hours from a standard 240-volt wall outlet”.
-The trial was found to be a success as more PHEVs have been purchased and used around the country.
+In March 2022 a road trial for PHEVs was launched, Fleet Service Group Manager Brian Yanko says, "It's expected that the Škoda PHEV (Plug-in Hybrid Electric Vehicle) will be suited to frontline duties in an environment allowing for downtime where it can recharge, a process which takes around seven-hours from a standard 240-volt wall outlet".
+The trial is ongoing and more PHEVs are being purchased and used around the country.
 In June 2023 police began road trials of five fully electric BMW i4s used by Highway Patrol.
-The trial was not to test the capability of the BMW i4 in the police fleet, instead to test the capability of electric vehicles within police.
+The trial is not to test the capability of the BMW i4 in the police fleet, instead it is to test the capability of electric vehicles within police.